queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 34,175

 Your jump distance is tripled.
-If you jump straight up, you can hover at the apex of your jump until the start of your next turn, at which point, you fall slowly back to the ground, taking half of your movement speed for this turn..
+If you jump straight up, you can hover at the apex of your jump until the start of your next turn, at which point, you fall slowly back to the ground, taking half of your movement speed for this turn.

 ___Set Bonus (3 of 4).___ Any critical hit against you becomes a normal hit.